 SEGC is responsible for administering the NGF and operates in accordance with Part 7.5 of the Corporations Act and the Corporations Regulations 2001 (Cth) (Corporations Regulations).
 The assets of the NGF are the property of SEGC but are held on trust for the purposes set out in the legislation.
 The SEGC Board is made up of directors experienced in matters involving the securities and financial services industries.
-During the course of the year covered by this report, the sole member of SEGC was ASX.
+During the course of the year covered by this report, the members of SEGC were ASX and Chi-X.